Does the big button telephone require batteries or an external power source?

 Advanced Features and Additional Power Requirements

-- Backup Batteries: Some models use backup batteries to power additional features or to maintain memory settings during power outages.
-These are typically AA or AAA batteries that need periodic replacement.
+- Backup Batteries: Some types have backup batteries that power extra features or keep memory settings when the power goes out.
+Usually, these are AA or AAA batteries that need to be changed every so often.

-- Hybrid Power Systems: Some sophisticated models use a combination of telephone line power, batteries, and AC adapters to ensure all features remain functional under various conditions.
+- Hybrid Power Systems: Some high-tech models use a mix of batteries, AC plugs, and telephone line power to make sure all features work in all kinds of circumstances.

 Selecting the Right Big Button Telephone: Power Considerations and User Needs